-On a beautiful September day in a quiet suburb of St. Louis, Carol Williams is anxiously awaiting surgery in less than a week, when she will lose her tongue.
+On a beautiful September day in a quiet suburb of St. Louis, Carol Williams is anxiously awaiting surgery in less than a week, when she will have her tongue removed.

 Williams, 54, stands at 4’11” and weighs just 95 pounds.
 She greets us at the front door of her house in Black Jack, Missouri in her Sunday best, though even her impeccable outfit doesn’t hide her frail condition.
 Despite her multiple oral surgeries, Carol is eager to speak, because she knows that after September 19, 2017, she’ll have to re-learn basic motor skills that most of us have been able to do unconsciously since infancy.